Shiba Inu VS Yorkshire Terrier

 Health and Lifespan

 The Shiba Inu typically lives 13–16 years, while the Yorkshire Terrier has a lifespan of 11–15 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Allergies and Atopic Dermatitis for the Shiba Inu and Patellar Luxation for the Yorkshire Terrier.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Shiba Inus typically range from $1500 to $3000, while Yorkshire Terriers cost $1000 to $2500.
-Ongoing monthly costs are approximately $111 for the Shiba Inu and $113 for the Yorkshire Terrier.
+Shiba Inus typically range from $1500 to $3000, while Yorkshire Terriers cost $1000 to $2500.
+Monthly costs are approximately $123 for the Shiba Inu and $108 for the Yorkshire Terrier, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance